Master’s Degrees in Nuclear Medical Technology/Technologist

 Education Levels of Nuclear Medical Technology/Technologist Majors

-During the 2020-2021 academic year, 17 students earned their master's degree in nuclear medical technology/technologist.
+During the most recent year for which data is available, 8 people earned their master's degree in nuclear medical technology/technologist.
 This makes it the 121st most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in nuclear medical technology/technologist at each degree level.